jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 1.5.3 =
+ * Fixed Activation check for PHP5
+ * Added Try/Catch around FQL call for pages of which user is admin
+ * Added option for 'publish to pages' separate from 'publish to stream' (This enables publishing to author's wall, page's wall, OR both)
+ * Added code to carry querystring into "external permalink" function

 = 1.5.2 =
  * Now checks for PHP 5 at activation, will not allow activation under PHP4